(Last Updated on April 17, 2021)

 Now that you have the overall picture on paper, it’s time to work out the final details.
 In Illinois, homeschoolers have no specific number of school days required, but I still aim for around 180 days which is 36 weeks of school (5 days/week).
 This helps us keep a good pace and I’ve found most curricula are made with a traditional length school-year in mind.

-I’ve also found that breaks every 6 weeks or so help us all maintain our sanity but breaks longer than one week seem to backfire.
+I’ve also found that breaks every 6 or 7 weeks help us all maintain our sanity but breaks longer than one week seem to backfire.
+Check out this post for more about why we love our 6-weeks-on-1-week-off schedule.

 So, my next step is to work out the 36 school weeks and break weeks using the information now on my calendar.